(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Functional groups are structural units within organic compounds defined by specific bonding arrangements between specific atoms.
 The structure of capsaicin, the fiery compound found in hot peppers, has several functional groups, labeled in the figure below and explained throughout this section.

-As we progress in the study of biochemistry, it will become extremely important to recognize the most common functional groups.
+As we progress in biochemistry, it will become increasingly important to recognize the most common functional groups.
 These are the key structural elements that define how organic molecules react.
 Below is a brief introduction to the major organic functional groups.

 Alkanes